Drugs For Rare Diseases Have Become Uncommonly Rich Monopolies

 How The Orphan Drug Process Works

 More than 80 other orphans won FDA approval for more than one rare disease, and in some cases, multiple rare diseases.
-For each additional approval the drugmaker qualified for a fresh batch of incentives.
+For each additional approval, the drugmaker qualified for a fresh batch of incentives.
 Botox, stocked in most dermatologists' offices, started out as a drug to treat painful muscle spasms of the eye and now has three orphan drug approvals.
 It's also approved as a mass market drug to treat a variety of ailments, including chronic migraines and wrinkles.

 Altogether, KHN's investigation found that about a third of orphan approvals by the FDA since the program began have been either for repurposed mass market drugs or drugs that received multiple orphan approvals.